efernie/backbone-contact-example/README.md

   1. Installing the npm packages

     a. ```npm install express```

     b. ```npm install connect-gzip```

   2. Create the ```index.js``` file

-  * To start define the modules needed
+  * To start define the modules/other vars  needed

     ```javascript